Uljana Semjonova

+Between 1968 and 1985 she played 100 games for the Soviet Union, scoring 1614 points, committing 174 personal fouls and making 162 of 249 free throws.

 She was awarded the Order of the Red Banner of Labour in 1976, and in 1993 became the first non-US woman enshrined into the Basketball Hall of Fame.
 She was an inaugural member of the Women's Basketball Hall of Fame in the class of 1999.
 In 2007, she was enshrined in the FIBA Hall of Fame.
 During the 2007 Latvian sports personality of the year award ceremony, Semjonova received the Lifetime Contribution to Sport award.